wellesley-cs230/wellesley-cs230.github.io/syllabus.md

 * They are trained on old information and might not have the most up-to-date information that we discuss in class.
 * Generative AI is trained on large volumes of data from the Internet and the ethics of its usage and proper attribution to originators is a controversial topic.

 **Our Policy.** Use generative AI tools to help your learning, not to avoid learning (cheat).
-Our CS230 policy is that you cannot use any code from generative AI for class submissions nor use it in any capacity during exams, however we recognize the that these tools can be helpful to assist your learning in other ways and here are our recommendations for using them:
+Our CS230 policy is that you cannot use any code from generative AI for class submissions nor use it in any capacity during exams; however, we recognize the that these tools can be helpful to assist your learning in other ways and here are our recommendations for using them:
 * Ask generative AI to produce questions for you as you study CS230 materials.
 As stated above, generative AI can produce incorrect solutions so don’t rely on their answers.
 However, they can produce sample questions and explanations that you can engage with to dive deeper into the course content.
 * It will probably produce reasonable answers for very basic concepts about the class material.
 You can use these tools to answer a simple question about a very common topic and use its answer to complement the way that topic is explained in class and in the textbook.
 * Practice asking for help.
 If you are unsure about what to ask of a TA or instructor, you may start formulating your question with generative AI and come to the CS230 team when you have identified your knowledge gap.